FSMargoo/Vedo-Renderer/README.md

 }
 ```

-`init_vedo` is an automatically generated method which will initialize the whole Vedo Shader environment.
+What was mentioned before, `init_vedo()` is an automatically generated method which will initialize the whole Vedo Shader environment.
 (Basically includes uniform array initialize)

 In summary, the working flow of the Vedo Shader: